jasonwilliams/vscode-helix/README.md

 # HelixKeymap

+**CAUTION, this is a WIP** This is currently in the process of converting the awesome SimpleVim extension to one that is based on Helix Editor

-An opinionated Helix-like extension for VSCode that prioritizes simplicity (of use and implementation) and integration with native VSCode features.
+A Helix-like extension for VSCode that prioritizes simplicity (of use and implementation) and integration with native VSCode features.

 Once you enter Insert mode it will be a completely vanilla VSCode experience: the only event HelixKeymap will listen for is the `Escape` key to go back to Normal mode.